MicrosoftDocs/iis-docs/iis/publish/deploying-application-packages/dotnetnuke.md

 DotNetNuke (DNN) is an open source content management system (CMS) and application development framework for Microsoft .NET.
 For more information about DotNetNuke, refer to the [DNN Community](https://dnncommunity.org/) Web site.
 For step-by-step instructions on installing this application in an IIS environment, see the *Procedure* section of this document.

-> Please note, the steps listed below will install a not-current version of DNN Platform.
+> ***Note***: The steps listed below will ***not*** install a current version of DNN Platform.
 After following the steps below it is strongly suggested to upgrade to the current version of DNN Platform following the [Upgrade Process](https://docs.dnncommunity.org/content/getting-started/setup/upgrades/index.html).

 ## Requirements